翻譯進度

 Scope

-Specifying The Scope
+Specifying the Scope

 As discussed, features are typically checked against the currently authenticated user.
 However, this may not always suit your needs.
 Therefore, it is possible to specify the scope you would like to check a given feature against via the Feature facade's for method: